 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at February 15, 2015, SIR operated 58 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at May 10, 2015, SIR operated 58 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants include Jack Astor's, Canyon Creek and Alice Fazooli's/Scaddabush.
-The Signature group of restaurants located in downtown Toronto include Reds Wine Tavern, Reds Midtown Tavern, Far Niente[®]/FOUR[®]/Petit Four[®] and the Loose Moose.
-SIR also owns and operates a Duke's Refresher & Bar and two seasonal restaurants: Duke's Refresher and Abbey's Bakehouse, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
+The Signature group of restaurants located in downtown Toronto include Reds Wine Tavern, Reds[®] Midtown Tavern, Far Niente/FOUR/Petit Four and the Loose Moose[®].
+SIR also owns and operates a Duke's Refresher & Bar, in downtown Toronto and one seasonal restaurant: Abbey's Bakehouse[®], in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at February 15, 2015, 55 SIR Restaurants were included in SIR Royalty Pooled Restaurants.
+As at May 10, 2015, 55 SIR Restaurants were included in SIR Royalty Pooled Restaurants.